Get help today 888-744-0069 or sign up for 24/7 text support.

 • Changes in physical appearance, including declining dental health and scars from skin picking.

-Crystal meth treatment focuses on long-term recovery—using diverse modalities of treatment intervention and multiple types of therapeutic support.
+Methamphetamine treatment focuses on long-term recovery—using diverse modalities of treatment intervention and multiple types of therapeutic support.
 Treatment options often include:

 • Behavioral/mental health therapies that use facets of cognitive behavioral therapy (CBT) and contingency management (CM).

-• CBT works to build connections between the thoughts, feelings, and behaviors of the individual to help them understand the role that crystal meth fulfilled and ways in which to function without it in the future.
+• CBT works to build connections between the thoughts, feelings, and behaviors of the individual to help them understand the role that meth fulfilled and ways in which to function without it in the future.

 • CM works to assess the people, places, and things that trigger meth use or cravings for the substance.
 By providing real rewards for avoiding use, recovery can be extended.